Whenever I go to a party and people find out what I do, I inevitably get a financial question or two.

 Or, carry two cards.

-If you want to be as savvy as possible, carry two credit cards: One with a low APR that you use for purchases you’ll pay off over time, another credit card with a great rewards structure that you pay off in full every month.
+If you want to be as savvy as possible, carry two credit cards: One with a low APR that you use for purchases you’ll pay off over time, another credit card that pays cash back that you pay off in full every month.

 If you never carry a balance, then you can essentially ignore the interest rates when shopping for a credit card.
 If, however, something changes in the future and you’ll need to pay something off over time, you’ll want to get another new credit card just for that purpose.
 Don’t get caught paying a big APR on a rewards credit card!